-Comparing energy prices is essential to ensure you're not overpaying on your energy bills.
-Here's a quick guide to help you compare energy prices today.
+Comparing energy prices is essential to not overpaying on your energy bills

-When you think about switching your energy the first thing to consider is how much money you can save.
+Thinking about switching your energy?
+The first thing most consider is how much money they can save.
 This is easy to find out – simply compare energy prices online and we'll do the hard work for you.
+But there's more to it than the cheapest energy deals.
+This guide will help you quickly understand how to compare energy prices.

 Who's the cheapest gas and electricity supplier on average?

-Here is the table of the cheapest tariff available based on a price comparison of a medium user consuming 3,300kWh electricity and 16,500kWh gas with bill sizes averaged across all regions:
+The below table shows the cheapest tariffs currently available based on a medium energy user with bill sizes averaged across all regions:

 What to consider when comparing energy prices

-After you have compared energy prices online, you may find that you’re presented with a new supplier as your cheapest option that you may not have heard of, or know very little about.
+After you have run an online energy price comparison, you may find that you’re presented with a supplier as your cheapest option that you may not have heard of, or know very little about.
+This is paticularly likely if the best electricty deal is offered by a small supplier.

 So if price isn’t the only factor involved, what else should you consider before you choose a new energy supplier?
 You may want to consider: